decamp/hidpunk/README.md

 Drivers support detection of device plugins and removals, and asynchronous event passing.

-Currently, the only implementation of the HidPunk API is written for OSX 10.6 or above.

 ### Build:
 1. If the JNI code has been altered, you should first recompile the JNI library.